Skip to content

 Step 2: Download Models

-You can then download any of the listed vision models that match your hardware capabilities and preferences, as you will need it for the next step.
+Once the Ollama service is running (see Step 1), you can download any of the listed vision models that match your hardware capabilities and preferences, as you will need it for the next step.
 For example:

 Step 3: Configure PhotoPrism